Variance Calculator

 Example of Variance Calculation for a Sample

-Let us consider the following data set: 1, 2, 4, 5, 6, and 12.
+Let's consider a practical example using the following data set: 1, 2, 4, 5, 6, and 12.
 To calculate the sample variance, we follow these steps:

 Step 1: Compute the sample mean (average).